moothes/SISNet/README.md

 # SISNet
-Official code for our work: "Selective Intra-image Similarity for Personalized Fixation-based Object Segmentation".
+Official code for our TCSVT paper: "Selective Intra-image Similarity for Personalized Fixation-based Object Segmentation".